vatpac-technology/sops/docs/2607-update/ARL.md

 The first subsector to control an aircraft bound for YSRI is responsible for issuing STAR clearance for aircraft via RITSU.

 #### Sequencing
-Sequencing arrivals into YSRI is a joint responsibility of all the subsectors of GAH.
+Sequencing arrivals into YSRI is a joint responsibility of all the subsectors of ARL.

 ### YSWS
 #### STAR Assignment